alemesa/mapbox-covid19/TUTORIAL.md

 <h3 id="tooltips">5.
 Add tooltips on hover 📍</h3>

-🌋Now we have another issue: the map doesn't tell much beyond the perceived perspective of the damage of the virus on each country so we will add some extra data on hover so people can check specific data for each country.
+🌋Now we have another issue: the map doesn't tell much beyond the perceived perspective of the impact of the virus on each country, to solve this let's add country or province specific data on hover.

-We will add a mouse move and mouse leave listener to the `circles` layer and we will do some stuff in there:
+Let's add a mouse move and mouse leave listener to the `circles` layer and let's do the following steps:

 - Toggle the cursor style from pointer to default
 - Create an HTML element to insert into the tooltip, this is the data we will use: